phbuech/ema2wav/README.md

 Use this section, if you want to configure and execute the conversion using the GUI.

 * Open the console
-* Navigate to the directory where the files of the converter are located (project directory)
+* Navigate to the `src` subdirectory of the project.
+That is where the source code is located.
 * Run the following line to start the GUI:
   `python3 ema2wav_app.py`